How to Get on TV

 What is Central Casting?

 Central Casting is the leading background casting company in the entertainment industry.
-Since 1925, we’ve been casting Background Actors, Stand-Ins, doubles, and other roles in blockbuster hits, Oscar-winning films, your favorite TV shows, Emmy-winning series, and everything in between.
-With offices in Los Angeles, New York, Georgia, and Louisiana, there are plenty of opportunities for you to get booked and on set.
+Since 1925, we've been casting Background Actors, Stand-Ins, doubles, and other roles in blockbuster hits, Oscar-winning films, your favorite TV shows, Emmy-winning series, and everything in between.
+With Central Casting, there are plenty of opportunities for you to get booked and on set.

 New to the industry and unfamiliar with background work?
 Here’s an overview on common roles we cast.

-- Background Actors are non-speaking roles that typically appear in the background of scenes.
-Without Background Actors, football stadiums in All American, New York streets in Law & Order, and classrooms in The Wonder Years would all look like Hollywood sets instead of authentic scenes.
+- Background Actors are non-speaking talent who typically appear in the background of scenes.
+Without Background Actors, city streets in Will Trent, courtrooms in Law & Order, and the police precinct in High Potential would all look like Hollywood sets instead of authentic scenes.

 - Stand-Ins take the place of principal actors for blocking, lighting, and camera set-ups.
 Depending on the type of production and role, a Stand-In may need to match the actor’s height, build, hair color, and complexion.